Universal Private Estimators: Introduction

 As our universal estimator does not need to know $k$ and $\mu_k$, Theorem \ref{th:err_mean_heavy_intro} actually holds for any $(k, \mu_k)$, and the bound should really be the infimum over all $k$.
 In particular, if $\mathcal{P}$ is Gaussian, for which $\mu_k \le \sigma^k (k-1)!!$ for all $k$, Theorem \ref{th:err_mean_heavy_intro} essentially degenerates into Theorem \ref{th:err_mean_gaussian_intro} by setting $k$ to a large constant.
 Anyhow, we would still state Theorem \ref{th:err_mean_heavy_intro} for a single $k$ for ease of comparison with prior work.
+Also note that, as $k$ gets smaller, the privacy term $\frac{\mu_k^{1/(k-1)}}{\varepsilon \alpha^{k/(k-1)}}$ becomes more significant compared with the sampling error $\frac{\sigma^2}{\alpha^2}$.
+This is intuitive: As $\mathcal{P}$ more spreads out, the individual values in the sample become more important, hence a higher cost for privacy.
+For $k=2$, the privacy term would dominate the sampling error for all $\varepsilon \le 1$.